nichannah/tango/README.md

 Downsides:

-* It's not finished, I'm still writing it. e.g. the documentation is very limited, only Python and C/C++ interfaces exists.
+* It's not finished, I'm still writing it. e.g. the documentation is very limited, only Python and C/C++ interfaces exist presently.

 # Getting started